Crystal frameworks, symmetry and affinely periodic flexes: Introduction

 where, for example, $[{\rho}_{\rm mech}]$ is the character list

 for a fixed set of generators of $\S$, and where $[\rho_{sp}]\circ [{\rho}_n]$ indicates entry-wise product.

-If there are no infinitesimal flexes or stresses for $(G,p)$ the Fowler-Guest formula can be viewed as a symmetry-adapted version of Maxwell's counting rule for finite rigid frameworks.
-Indeed, evaluating the formula at the identity element $g_1$ one recovers the more general Maxwell-Calladine formula, which in three dimensions takes the form
+The Fowler-Guest formula can be viewed as a symmetry-adapted version of Maxwell's counting rule for finite rigid frameworks.
+Indeed, evaluating the formula at the identity element $g_1$ one recovers the more general Maxwell-Calladine equation, which in three dimensions takes the form

 where $m$ and $s$ are the dimensions of the spaces of infinitesimal mechanisms and infinitesimal self-stresses, respectively.
 Moreover it has been shown in a variety of studies that the character equation for individual symmetries can lead to useful symmetry-adapted counting conditions for rigidity and isostaticity (stress-free rigidity).
 See, for example, Connelly, Guest, Fowler, Schulze and Whiteley \cite{con-et-al}, Fowler and Guest \cite{fow-gue-2}, Owen and Power \cite{owe-pow-FSR} and Schulze \cite{sch-finflex}, \cite{sch-block}.